No Tags Found!

 Dear Emily,

-The notice covenant on the unilateral termination of the contract of employment is a protective clause serving the interest of both the employer and the employee to mutually inform one another just to arrive at a suitable alternative.
-When there is a buy-back option of notice period available to the employee, one can not treat it fair or legal on the part of the employer to negate the option of the employee either in part or full and mechanically insist on actually serving the notice period in full.
-Even such an option of unilateral termination of the contract of employment at the behest of the employer which is generally termed as "retrenchment" provides for one month's notice only on the part of an employer having less than 100 employees.
+The notice covenant on the unilateral termination of the contract of employment is a protective clause serving the interests of both the employer and the employee to mutually inform one another just to arrive at a suitable alternative.
+When there is a buy-back option of the notice period available to the employee, one cannot treat it fair or legal on the part of the employer to negate the option of the employee either in part or full and mechanically insist on actually serving the notice period in full.
+Even such an option of unilateral termination of the contract of employment at the behest of the employer, which is generally termed as "retrenchment," provides for one month's notice only on the part of an employer having less than 100 employees.
 Therefore, the "90 days notice" clause seems unreasonable to me even though in the absence of any discretion on the part of the employer and having been agreed to by the employee as well.
 When you are prepared to serve the 30 days and buy-out the rest 60 days, the employer has to relieve you formally on the expiry of the 30th day without any hitch.
-After paying the notice amount, if you simply walk out, your employer can not sue you for specific performance or declare you as an absconder.
+After paying the notice amount, if you simply walk out, your employer cannot sue you for specific performance or declare you as an absconder.
 At best, he can hold your relieving letter and experience certificate.

 However, you may keep your prospective employer also informed in this regard.
-That apart, it is better to make a personal representation before the C.E.O and convince him politely.
+That apart, it is better to make a personal representation before the CEO and convince him politely.

 From India, Salem